intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 - A10.00.00 Finance
+  + A10.10.00 Finance Organization
     + A10.10.10 Financial Structure
     + A10.10.20 Chart of Accounts
     + A10.10.30 Transaction Types
     + A10.10.40 Accounting Processes
     + A10.10.50 Financial Reporting
   + A10.20.00 Tax Matters
-  + A10.20.10 Tax Calculations (e.g. Local, County, State, National)
+    * A10.20.10 Tax Rates & Calculations (e.g. Local, County, State, National, Foreign))
+  + A10.30.00 Foreign Currency Concerns
-  + A10.30.00 Currency Exchange Considerations
+    * A10.30.10 Currency Exchange Considerations
+  + A10.40.00 Customer Revenue/Cost
+    * A10.40.10 Customer Acquisition Costs
+    * A10.40.20 Customer Lifetime Revenue Projections
+    * A10.40.30 Customer Lifetime Cost Projections
+    * A10.40.40 Customer Retention Projections
+  + A10.50.00 Operating Costs
+  + A10.60.00 Other Revenue Sources
+    * A10.60.10 Ad Sales
+    * A10.60.20 Affiliate Sales Channels

-- A20.00.00 Business Architecture, Current State
+- A20.00.00 Business Architecture - Current State
   + A20.10.00 Business Information Flows
   + A20.20.00 Key Processes
   + A20.30.00 Critical Business Rules
   + A20.40.00 Important Key Business Epics

-- A30.00.00 Business Architecture, Future State
+- A30.00.00 Business Architecture - Future State

 </details>